michael-cox/otw-natas-1/otw-natas-1-writeup.md

 * Use HTTPS (securely encrypt any sensitive information going through public channels)
 * Securely hash passwords
 * Disable automatic directory listings and hide directory listings
-* Reconfigure permissions on `users.txt` so that it is not accessible by the public
+* Reconfigure permissions on `files` and `users.txt` so that they are not accessible by the public